 People with gout are at an increased risk of having metabolic syndrome.
-Metabolic syndrome is a collection of health problems, such as abdominal obesity, high blood pressure, and low "good" cholesterol.
-This syndrome increases a person's risk of heart disease and stroke.
+Metabolic syndrome is a collection of health problems, such as abdominal obesity, high blood pressure, and low (good) cholesterol.
+This syndrome increases a person's risk for heart disease and stroke.
 Therefore, lifestyle changes are an important aspect of preventing gout and improving overall health.

 Each risk factor is discussed below.

 Gout usually occurs in men in the mid-40s.
 Men of this age group who have gout are often obese, have high blood pressure, unhealthy cholesterol levels, and drink large amounts of alcohol.

 In the older age group, the risk of developing gout is equal in men and women.
 In this group, gout is most often associated with kidney problems and the use of diuretics.
 It is less often associated with alcohol use.

 Gout in children is uncommon except for rare inherited genetic disorders that cause hyperuricemia.

 Men are at much higher risk of developing gout than women.
 In men, uric acid level normally rises at puberty.
 In some American men, the level is higher than normal, which means they have hyperuricemia.
 Gout symptoms appear after 20 to 40 years of persistent hyperuricemia.
 Men who develop gout usually experience their first attack between the ages of 30 and 50.

 Before menopause, women have a much lower risk of developing gout than men.
 This may be because estrogen causes more uric acid to be excreted by the kidneys.
 Only about 15% of gout cases in women occur before menopause.
 After menopause the risk increases.
 At age 60, the risk of developing gout in men and women is equal.
 After age 80, gout occurs more often in women.